harsha63/Coursera-Courses/README.md

 # Coursera-Courses
-My submissions for the courses done.
+My submissions and the slides for the courses done.

 Courses completed: